 I stepped into the lobby and I was struck by its clean lines, wood-panelled walls and subdued, earthy colours and greys.
 Comfortable sofas filled a corner, whilst a gorgeous floral arrangement added a splash of colour.
 Aside from the towering lobby, there was little in the way of explicit grandeur.
 In fact, the Four Seasons Hotel Toronto, the group’s flagship property, felt remarkably unassuming.
 It was quite unlike other Four Seasons properties I’ve been to or many other big city five star hotels.
 This beautifully designed property felt sophisticated yet warm and understated.

 The Four Seasons Hotel Toronto is located in the upscale Yorkville neighbourhood, north of downtown Toronto.
-Soaring 55-stories above the classy boutiques and cool cafés of Yorkville, the hotel is a landmark in its own right.
+Soaring 55-stories above the classy boutiques and cool cafés of Yorkville, the hotel is a landmark in its own right, standing tall among the Toronto skyscrapers.
 Its impressive glass exterior contrasts sharply with the warm, woody interior.

 My room, with outstanding views of Toronto, was very spacious, and oozed the same warm yet sophisticated ambiance.
 The bed was a delight, both in comfort and size, whilst the walk-through bathroom boasted steam-free mirrors, an embedded television (in the mirror), a rain-shower cubicle and a bath-tub.
 There was a very well-stocked bar, a top-notch MP3 music box and an iPad to browse through the hotel’s services and facilities as well as make reservations.
 Very cool!